PrithviChauhan732/PrithviChauhan732/README.md

 ### Hi, I'm Prithvi 👋

-- 🔭 I’m currently working in algorithmic trading
+- 🔭 I’m a UG Sophomore at Economics Department, IIT Bombay
 - 🌱 I’m currently learning Market Microstructures
 - 💬 Ask me about Deep Learning and Applied Statistics
-- 📫 How to reach me: rupesh95903@gmail.com
+- 📫 How to reach me: prithvic.chauhan@gmail.com
 - ⚡ Fun fact: I watched 21 movies in 21 days during the first lockdown on April'20.

 ### Connect with me: